Opabina/RETCON/README.md

 # RETCON
-RETCON is a game engine based off of Hammer and Title_Pending
+RETCON is a game engine built with C++.
+It's inspired by the Source engine's Hammer, and is named after the video game Title_Pending's RETCON.